eyast/eyast.github.io/_projects/3D_Display.md

 {% endmermaid %}

 ## Components

-To ensure a streamlined and secure setup, the solution incorporates 3D printed parts that play a crucial role in organizing and securing the components.
-These custom-designed parts are instrumental in creating a tidy and fixed arrangement, ensuring that each element fits seamlessly into the overall structure.
-The camera, a vital component of the system, is securely held in place, guaranteeing its stability and eliminating any unintended movements during operation.
+To reduce any downstream error accumulation, I needed first to ensure the camera stays at a fixed point in the room.
+The first section goes through the lessons I've learnt 3D printing a chassis to hold the webcam and the Nvidia Jetson Nano.

 To handle the processing and inference tasks, the solution utilizes a Nvidia Jetson Nano embedded platform.
 Running within a Docker container, the Nano hosts a FastAPI server, serving inference capabilities as a REST API.
 This setup enables seamless communication and interaction with other components of the system.
 Unity, a popular game development platform, leverages the REST API to access the inference results, allowing for the integration of the captured 3D body position data into the virtual environment.

 The decision to opt for the Nvidia Jetson Nano was driven by the desire to leverage its onboard processing capabilities for running neural networks.
 This not only streamlines the overall setup but also enhances the system's efficiency by offloading the processing workload from external devices.
 Additionally, the Nano's versatility allows it to serve a dual purpose by utilizing the same device for rendering the scene on the TV.
 This integration further enhances the synchronization and fluidity of the overall experience, providing a seamless transition between the captured 3D environment and its projection on the television screen.